ElectronHacked/nextjs-typescript-antd/README.md

 ```
 As you can see, we have 3 `type`s, namely `PeopleErrable`, `PeopleBooleanable` & `PeopleSuccessible` and they are initialized with default values which the comments state that they should be removed as soon as you start creating your own.

 The reason I introduced these 3 `type` in a newly-created store is to allow the user to define the state for all the actions that are `fullfillable` and by this, I simply mean the situation where an action can be dispatched and we wait for it finish (by either succeeding or failing).
-If we use fetching users as an example, we would normally have three properties in the state: `isFetchingUsers`: `boolean`, `fetchUsersError`: `string` and (sometimes `fetchUserSuccess`: `string` - which, for the purpose of this example, would be a string like `"Successfully fetched the user!"`.
+If we use fetching users as an example, we would normally have three properties in the state: `isFetchUsersInProgress`: `boolean`, `fetchUsersError`: `string` and (sometimes `fetchUserSuccess`: `string` - which, for the purpose of this example, would be a string like `"Successfully fetched the user!"`.

 This approach seem to work properly, except for when you have to create a selector to read them.
-You would have something like `selectIsFetchingUsers`, `fetchUserErrorMessage` and, finally, `fetchUserSuccess`.
+You would have something like `selectisFetchUsersInProgress`, `fetchUserErrorMessage` and, finally, `fetchUserSuccess`.
 This creates a problem because for every `fullfilable` action, that would mean you would need a new selector.

 Another problem is when you need an action to set each of those.
-The old approach means you would need 3 actions, namely: `setIsfetchingUsers`, 	`setFetchUserErrorMessage` and `fetchUserSuccess`.
+The old approach means you would need 3 actions, namely: `setisFetchUsersInProgress`, 	`setFetchUserErrorMessage` and `fetchUserSuccess`.
 That's not cool!
 So, to avoid having to do this, I just thought I could get away with these `doable` `type`s and define, in them, what can be doable.
-This allows me to create just one selector that allows me to select anything  that can be `booleanable`, such as `isFetchingUsers`, `isUpdatingTheUser`, `isSigningOut`, `showDeleteModal`, etc. with just one selector like the one below
+This allows me to create just one selector that allows me to select anything  that can be `booleanable`, such as `isFetchUsersInProgress`, `isUpdateUserInProgress`, `isSigningOutInProgress`, `showDeleteModal`, etc. with just one selector like the one below

 ```jsx
 export  const  selectPeopleBooleanableState  = (key:  PeopleBooleanable  |  PeopleBooleanable[]) =>